 The company points out that even with the most aggressive projections of the renewable energy transition, there will still be a need for hydrocarbons to be part of the energy mix, thus, moving forward, “a low carbon energy source such as gas and carbon capture will be a key part of the global transition to the net-zero carbon emissions.”

 Located in shallow water, approximately 90 km offshore Sarawak, Block SK410B’s licence was granted to a consortium of PTTEP, KUFPEC and Petronas Carigali, with PTTEP as the operator.
 Back in June 2019, PTTEP announced the Lang Lebah gas discovery, which at that time was the company’s largest ever gas discovery in Malaysia.

-Wood Mackenzie described this discovery as the seventh-largest global discovery of 2019 with 2 trillion cubic feet of pay.
-Following the drilling of an appraisal well in 2021, the block partners were keen to expedite the development of Lang Lebah, which is expected to start production in 2026 while the final investment decision (FID) is anticipated in 2023.
+Wood Mackenzie described the discovery as the seventh-largest global discovery of 2019 with 2 trillion cubic feet of pay.
+Following the drilling of an appraisal well in 2021, the block partners were keen to expedite the development of Lang Lebah.
+This project is expected to start production in 2026 while the final investment decision (FID) is anticipated in 2023.

 When it comes to PTTEP’s recent activities elsewhere, it is worth noting that the company started setting the wheels into motion in June 2022 to initiate Thailand’s first carbon capture and storage (CCS) project.

 The firm embarked on this to achieve its net-zero greenhouse gas (GHG) emission goals.